ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 7. **Wrong Predictions Are Cheap** : ML models will not always be right so it's important that we find use cases where the cost of a wrong prediction is not that big.
 We can compare say a recommendation system vs a cancer detection algorithm - the stakes are very different.
 8. **It's at Scale**: Since ML Systems require non-trivial investments in technology, talent and resources, it's important to make sure we are dealing with a problem that can benefit from scale

 It's important to note too that when building Machine Learning systems, we'll be working with many different stakeholders.
-These stakeholders are each having their own set of requirements that will be
+These stakeholders are each having their own set of requirements that might be in conflict with each other.

+For instance, for a food delivery service that recommends restaurants, we might have

+- Engineers might want to optimise for performance
+- Sales teams might want to optimise for commissions
+- Product Manager teams might want to optimise for latency because each ms results in x% drop in revenue

+It's difficult to balance all these requirements at the same time.